Local App Access and URL redirection

 - Eliminate the double-hop latency when applications are hosted separately from the virtual desktop.
 Do so by putting a shortcut to the published application on the user’s Windows device.

 - Use applications such as:

 - Specialty or niche applications that are not yet virtualized.

 - Applications and peripherals that would otherwise transfer large amounts of data from a user device to a server and back to the user device.
 For example, DVD burners and TV tuners.

 In Citrix Virtual Apps and Desktops, hosted desktop sessions use URL redirection to start Local App Access applications.
 URL redirection makes the application available under more than one URL address.
-It launches a local browser (based on the browser’s URL blacklist) by selecting embedded links within a browser in a desktop session.
-If you navigate to a URL that is not present in the blacklist, the URL is opened in the desktop session again.
+It launches a local browser (based on the browser’s URL block list) by selecting embedded links within a browser in a desktop session.
+If you navigate to a URL that is not present in the block list, the URL is opened in the desktop session again.

 URL redirection works only for desktop sessions, not application sessions.
 The only redirection feature you can use for application sessions is host-to-client content redirection, which is a type of server FTA (File Type Association) redirection.
 This FTA redirects certain protocols to the client, such as HTTP, HTTPS, RTSP, or MMS.
 For example, if you only open embedded links with HTTP, the links directly open with the client application.
-There is no URL blacklist or whitelist support.
+There is no URL block list or allow list support.